memgraph/docs/docs/import-data/data-streams/manage-streams-lab.md

    <img src={require('../../data/tutorials/create-stream-lab/add-trans-module.png').default}className={"imgBorder"}/>

 2. Click on **Choose Transformation Module**.
-3. Select an existing transformation module or **+ Create new transformation**.
+3. Select an existing transformation module, or **+ Create new transformation**.
-4. Review an existing module or clear the screen and write a new transformation procedure.
+4. Review an existing module, or clear the screen and write a new transformation procedure.
 5. Save the transformation module.
 6. Check if the necessary transformation procedure is visible under **Detected